 Among midsize cars, the Nissan Altima was least satisfying and only received 58 percent of owners saying they’d buy it again.
 The survey revealed gas mileage is less than advertised, the car rides hard on rough roads and the seats are not comfortable over long periods.

-Subaru’s Legacy sedan scored the highest in the Midsize Sedan category and rocked the list with 84 percent of owners saying they would buy it again.
+Subaru’s Legacy sedan scored the highest in the Midsize Sedan category.
+Itd rocked the list with 84 percent of owners saying they would buy it again.
 Comments were positive as owners said they like the handling, mileage, comfort and advanced safety features.

-Other least satisfying cars were the Hyundai Veloster in the Sporty car category at 50 percent, Minivan: Nissan Quest at 54 percent, Luxury Car: Mercedes-Benz CLA at 55 percent and Pickup Truck: Nissan Frontier at 60 percent.
+Other least satisfying cars were the Hyundai Veloster in the Sporty car category at 50 percent.
+As well, the Minivan: Nissan Quest at 54 percent, Luxury Car: Mercedes-Benz CLA at 55 percent.
+Lastly, the Pickup Truck: Nissan Frontier at 60 percent.

-The 2016 Subaru Forester is the top selling brand car in the U.S and both Forester and Legacy received a complete remodel for the 2016 model year.
+The 2016 Subaru Forester is the top selling brand car in the U.S. Both the Legacy and Forester received a complete remodel for the 2016 model year.
 The Japanese automaker will likely set an all-time sales record in the U.S. this year with their all-wheel-drive lineup.
 Owners seem to most happy with the 2016 Forster SUV and new Legacy sedan.